smittytone/MatrixClock/README.md

 ## Release Notes ##

 - 2.1.0 &mdash; *In development*
-    - Add the option to turn off the clock display overnight
+    - Add an option to automatically [turn off the clock display overnight](#night-mode)
 - 2.0.0 &mdash; *1 November 2018*
     - Update dependencies
     - Restructure API to use JSON